 Turn the work.
 Bring the yarn back to the wrong side, chain 1 for ease, and using the 5.5mm hook, work slip stitches into the backside of each of the single crochet stitches that were made in Round Three, and also in between each grouping of single crochet using the legs of the spike single crochets from Round Four, for a total of 36 surface crochet stitches.

 Note: The smaller hook is used because this part can be tight and fiddly.
 It can also be very frustrating because this yarn is sticky.
-Take your time, and don’t panic if you get more or less stitches.
+Take your time, and don’t panic if you get more or fewer stitches.
 As long as you have enough to make the leaves – each leaf requires at least 11 stitches – it’s all good.
-This is free form crochet, which is less about counting and more about making something pretty.
+This free-form crochet is less about counting and more about making something pretty.

 Tunisian Leaves: